PSD2 Practitioners’ Panel

 PSD2 national transposition overview

-The PSD2 Practitioners’ Panel has published a PSD2 national transposition overview table covering key questions around the transposition activities and dates of the different EEA countries.
+The PSD2 Practitioners’ Panel has published a PSD2 national transposition overview table with the transposition status in the different EEA countries.
 With the support of the EBA, the panel will strive to keep this overview updated on a regular basis.
 Should you be aware of any changes to the overview on PSD2-related market initiatives, please do not hesitate to contact us via the contact form.